veorq/cryptocoding/README.md

 }
 ```

-However the role of this <code>memset</code> is to clear the buffer <code>digest</code> off of [http://www.viva64.com/en/b/0178/ secret data] so that any subsequent (erroneous, undefined!) reads of uninitialized stack will learn no secret information.
+However the role of this `memset` is to clear the buffer `digest` off of [http://www.viva64.com/en/b/0178/ secret data] so that any subsequent (erroneous, undefined!) reads of uninitialized stack will learn no secret information.

 Some compilers infer that they can eliminate checks based on erroneous code elsewhere in the program.
 For example, when encountering